General Information About METU English Proficiency Exams

 3. For each session, test takers have to be in the exam hall 30 minutes before the exam starts.

-4. As the Listening Comprehension / Listening and Note-Taking components will be administered first, nobody will be admitted to the exam after the 1st (morning) and 2nd (afternoon) sessions of the exam start.
+4. As both morning and afternoon sessions start with the Listening components first, nobody will be admitted to the exam after the sessions start.
 Latecomers will be admitted to their exam halls when the listening sections are completed and doors are opened.

 5. Test takers must fully comply with the proctors' directions during the exam.